rimonim/statistically-optimal-wordle/README.md

 ``` r
 dictionary_update(guess = unlist(strsplit("treat", "")), answer = unlist(strsplit("boozy", "")), dictionary = answer_dictionary)
 ```
 The output list is 332 words long, beginning with `sissy`, `humph`, and `blush`.
-That's actually not too bad, given that Wordle's list of possible answers (as scraped from their website and represented above as "answer_dictionary") has 2,315 words.
+That's actually not too bad, given that Wordle's list of possible answers has 2,315 words.
 Going from 2,315 possible answers before you start to 332 possible answers after the first guess is an 85.6% reduction!

 This is all fine and lovely, but when we're playing Wordle, we don't know what the solution is.
 It could be `boozy` or `tread` or any of 2,313 others.
 So without knowing ahead of time what the solution is, how good of a guess is `treat`?